troiano01/aws-demo-textract/README.md

 #aws-demo-textract

-##Create an SQS Queue for S3 Uploads
+#### Create an SQS Queue for S3 Uploads
-textractDemoS3UploadQ for .png files in the 'uploads' prefix
+1. textractDemoS3UploadQ for .png files in the 'uploads' prefix

-##Create an S3 Bucket
+#### Create an S3 Bucket
-troiano-demo-textract
+1. troiano-demo-textract
-create a folder 'uploads/'
+2. create a folder 'uploads/'
-create an event notification under the 'properties' tab called 'textractDemoS3UploadComplete'
-- folder = uploads
-- events = Put and Multipart upload completed
-- Destination = textractDemoS3UploadQ
+3. Note the ARN

+#### Add access to SQS for the S3 Bucket
+(Needs to be added before the Event Notification step below or S3 will not be able to validate its access)

 ```
 {